Ted Dabney: Education and early career

 Dabney was born in San Francisco, California, to Irma and Samuel Frederick Dabney.
-His parents divorced while he was young and subsequently raised by his father.
+His parents divorced while he was young and he was subsequently raised by his father.
 One of several schools that he attended was John A. O'Connell High School of Technology, where he studied trade drafting, which led to him getting a job with the California Department of Transportation while still a teenager.
-He eventually got his high school diploma from San Mateo High School; Dabney credited a math teacher named Walker there that got him interested in the electronics and computing areas.
+He eventually got his high school diploma from San Mateo High School; Dabney credited a math teacher named Walker there who got him interested in the electronics and computing areas.
 He then had a summer position with a local surveyor company, but when the work dried up by the winter, he was let go, and he enlisted in the United States Marine Corps.
-Within his three years of the Corps he took courses on electronics, giving him an interest in the area.
-He was able to leave the Corps as he had been admitted into San Francisco State University, but as he did not have the funds to support his education, he instead took a job with Bank of America based on his electronics experience, where he kept the Electronic Recording Machine, Accounting operational.
+During his three years in the Corps he took courses on electronics, giving him an interest in the area.
+He was able to leave the Corps as he had been admitted into San Francisco State University, but since he did not have the funds to support his education, he instead took a job with Bank of America based on his electronics experience, where he kept the Electronic Recording Machine, Accounting operational.